China Moves Ahead as D.C. Politicians Engage in Budget Brinksmanship

 U.S. jobs have been moving overseas for more than two decades, but in recent years this has been less about trinkets than technology.

-China is preparing to further up the ante, as leaders there move into the 60th year of economic planning to expand that nation’s world exports.
+China is preparing to further up the ante, as leaders there move into the 60th year of economic planning to expand that nation’s exports.
 The 12th five-year economic plan, delivered March 6 to the National People’s Congress, calls for transforming coastal regions, already the world’s manufacturing base, into a hub for research and development.

 To this point, U.S. investment in R&D largely went unchallenged by other nations and was recognized by the National Science Foundation in a 2008 report as essential to our long-term economic outlook.